-Not only is it important that you plan for the legal and financial aspect of your affairs during incapacity, you should establish a plan for your medical care.
-The law allows you to appoint someone you trust - for example, a family member or close friend to make decisions on your behalf about medical treatment options if you lose the ability to decide for yourself.
-You can do this by using a medical power of attorney, where you designate the person to make such decisions.
-In addition to a medical power of attorney, you should also have a directive to physicians, family and surrogates, (living will,) which informs others of your preferred medical treatments such as the use of extraordinary measures should you become permanently unconscious or terminally ill.
+Not only is it important that you plan for the legal and financial aspect of your affairs during incapacity, it is critical that you establish a plan for your medical care.
+The law permits you to appoint someone you trust - for example, a family member or close friend to make decisions on your behalf about medical treatment options if you lose the ability to make these decisions for yourself.
+You can do this by utilizing a medical power of attorney, where you designate the person to make these crucial decisions.
+In addition to a medical power of attorney, you should also have a directive to physicians and family or surrogates (living will) that informs others of your end of life medical decisions such as the use of life support/life sustaining measures.

-If you leave your estate to your loved ones using a will, everything you own that does not have a beneficiary or pay on death/transfer on death designation, will pass through probate.
-The process can be expensive, time-consuming and always open to the public.
-Unless your will provides for an Independent Executor, the probate court is in control of the process until the estate has been settled and distributed.
-If you are married and have children, you want to make certain that your surviving family has immediate access to cash to pay for living expenses while your estate is being settled.
-Depending on how your assets are titled, your surviving spouse may be forced to apply to the probate court for needed cash to pay current living expenses.
+After you die, if you transfer your estate to your loved ones using a Will, everything you own that does not have a beneficiary or pay on death/transfer on death designation, will pass through probate.
+This process can be costly, time-consuming and is always open to the public.
+Unless your Will appoints an Independent Executor, the probate court will most likely be in control of the process until the estate has been settled and distributed.
+If you are married with children, you want to make sure that your surviving family has immediate access to funds to pay for living expenses while your estate is being settled.
+Depending on how your assets are titled, your surviving spouse may have to apply to the probate court for needed cash to pay current living expenses.
 You can imagine how stressful this process can be, especially during a time of tremendous grief and sorrow.
-With proper planning, your assets can pass on to your loved ones without going through the court system of probate, in a manner that is quick, inexpensive and private.
+With proper planning, your assets can pass to your loved ones without going through the court system of probate, in a manner that is quick, less expensive and private.

-Other issues to consider in this respect include whether you’d like your beneficiaries to receive your assets directly, or whether you’d prefer to have the assets placed in trust and distributed based upon a number of factors that you designate.
+Other issues to consider in this respect include whether you’d like your beneficiaries to receive your assets directly (outright) or whether you’d prefer to have the assets placed in trust and distributed based upon a number of factors that you designate.
 Leaving assets in trust for your beneficiaries can provide them with protection from lawsuits, creditors and “predators”, including a potentially difficult divorce situation.

 The size of your estate and how your estate is planned, will determine whether or not federal estate tax will be owed.
-A number of states have their own separate estate and inheritance taxes that you need to be aware.
+A number of states have their own separate estate and inheritance taxes of which you need to be aware.
 However, in Texas we have only one estate tax – federal.
-Many well-established strategies that can be implemented to reduce or eliminate death taxes, but you must start the planning process early in order to implement many of these plans.
+Many well-established strategies can be executed to reduce or eliminate death taxes, but you must begin the planning process early to implement many of these plans.

 Charitable Bequests – Planned Giving

-Do you want to benefit a charitable organization or cause?
-Your estate plan can provide for such organizations in a variety of ways, either during your lifetime or at your death.
-Depending on how your planned giving plan is set up, it may also let you receive a stream of income for life, earn higher investment yields, or reduce your capital gains or estate taxes.
+Do you want to provide assistance to a charitable organization or worthy cause?
+Your estate plan can provide for such organizations in a variety of ways during your lifetime or upon your death.
+Depending on how your planned giving plan is established, it may allow you to receive a stream of income for life, earn higher investment yields, or reduce your capital gains or estate taxes.

-A well-crafted estate plan should provide for your loved ones in an effective and efficient manner by avoiding guardianship during your lifetime, probate at death, estate taxes and unnecessary delays.
-You should consult a qualified estate planning attorney to review your family and financial situation, your goals and concerns so that the attorney can explain the various options available to you.
-Once your estate plan is in place, you will have peace of mind knowing that you have provided for yourself and your family in case the worst happens.
+A well-crafted estate plan should provide for your loved ones in an effective and efficient manner by avoiding guardianship during your lifetime, probate at death, estate taxes if possible, and unnecessary delays.
+You should consult a qualified estate-planning attorney to review your family and financial situation along with your goals and concerns so that the attorney can explain the various options available to you.
+Once your estate plan is in place, you will have peace of mind knowing that you have provided for everyone you love and everything you own.